magento/merchdocs/src/marketing/prex-type-trending.md

 title: Trending
 ---

 The _Trending_ recommendation type recommends items based on recent momentum of a product’s popularity across your site.
-Trending products are those often referred to as "Trending now", "Hot items", and so on.
+Trending products are those often referred to as _Trending now_, _Hot items_, and so on.

 ## How it works